Eighth Grade Curriculum

 Projects are assigned each trimester.
 They are designed so that different styles of learning can be assessed, as children do learn differently.
 These may include creative writings, technical writing, design and construction of physical model. i.e. a Rube Goldberg Contraption.
 Note taking is essential; varying methods are used, for example, outlining and graphic organizers.
 Lab journals are required for in class lab work.
 This enables the students to see their individual progress in science application.

 Eighth graders have an opportunity to participate in the St. John’s Model United Nations.
 MUN is a simulation of the United Nations General Assembly and other joint bodies.
 In MUN, students represent UN member states and debate current issues on the organization’s agenda.
 While playing their roles as ambassadors, student delegates make speeches, prepare draft resolutions, negotiate with allies and adversaries, resolve conflicts and navigate the MUN conference rules of procedure.
-MUN Students have the opportunity to travel to New York City to participate in the largest Middle School MUN in the world, at the United Nations Headquarters.
-An alternate MUN trip is to Washington D.C.
+MUN students travel to the Pan American Health Organization and State Department in Washington D.C for fall and spring conferences.

 Upper school students participate in a variety of programs designed to engage and enhance there involvement in global education.
 During our annual multicultural immersion week, fifth through eighth graders will be representing the following countries, respectively: Turkey, Italy, Guam, and Vietnam.
 In addition, our World Village program has components in the upper school.
 Students engage in pen pal activities with students from Spain, Mexico, and Argentina.
 Eighth grade French students have E-pal relationships with students in Quebec.
 Seventh and eighth grade science students have an opportunity to travel to Belize as part of a study on climate change and how it affects the country.
 While there, they will also participate in a community service project in the impoverished town on Democracia.
 In Social Studies, eighth graders have an opportunity to travel to the United Nations in New York City to take part in the largest international Middle School Model United Nations Conference in the world.